Keith Allen (actor): Acting career

-In 2001, he played the character of "problem-solver" Jim Napeworth in an episode of Murder in Mind, and in 2004 cameoed in Black Books as poker-player Dave 'Mouse Ears' Smith.
+In 2001, he played the character of "problem-solver" Jim Napeworth in an episode of Murder in Mind, and in 2004 as poker-player Dave 'Mouse Ears' Smith in Black Books.
 In 2002 he played the London Records executive Roger Ames in 24 Hour Party People, a film about Factory Records and the Manchester music scene.
-Allen cameoed in the Channel 4 sitcom Spaced in a short homage to the Stanley Kubrick film, The Shining.
+Allen appeared in the Channel 4 sitcom Spaced, in a short homage to the Stanley Kubrick film, The Shining.
 He appeared as the villain in the sequel to 2004's Agent Cody Banks, Agent Cody Banks 2: Destination London, opposite Frankie Muniz.
-He appeared in the hospital drama, Bodies, as Mr Tony Whitman, a sarcastic but somehow likeable consultant obstetrician with an enormous ego.
+He appeared in the hospital drama, Bodies, as Mr Tony Whitman, a consultant obstetrician.
 In 2005 he appeared in the Endemol-produced BBC Two television programme Art School alongside Ulrika Jonsson, John Humphrys, and Clarissa Dickson Wright where he discovered a passion for painting.
-From 2006 to 2009, Allen appeared in the BBC's Robin Hood drama series, as the Sheriff of Nottingham.
+From 2006 to 2009, Allen appeared as the Sheriff of Nottingham in the BBC's drama series Robin Hood.

-Allen has also starred in pantomimes, such as an adaptation of Robert Louis Stevenson's Treasure Island in 2008, written by Ken Ludwig and directed by Sean Holmes; he took the role of a gritty Long John Silver in the Theatre Royal Haymarket.
+Allen has also appeared in pantomimes, such as an adaptation of Robert Louis Stevenson's Treasure Island in 2008, written by Ken Ludwig and directed by Sean Holmes; he took the role of Long John Silver in the Theatre Royal Haymarket.

-In September 2011, he appeared in the BBC six-part drama series The Body Farm as DI Hale.
-2012 (2013 in the UK) saw the release of the Sara Sugarman comedy film Vinyl in which Keith played an ageing rock star who finds himself back in the public eye after his band member fools the music industry into giving them a record deal.
+In September 2011, he appeared as DI Hale in the BBC six-part drama series The Body Farm.
+2012 (2013 in the UK) saw the release of the Sara Sugarman comedy film Vinyl, where he played an ageing rock star who finds himself back in the public eye after his band member fools the music industry into giving them a record deal.
 In 2013, he played Darren the farmer in episode 1.5 of the comedy drama series Great Night Out.

-In April 2013, Allen starred in a revival of Richard Bean's black comedy Smack Family Robinson at The Rose Theatre, Kingston upon Thames.

 In January 2021, Allen played serial killer and rapist John Cooper in the ITV 3-part drama, The Pembrokeshire Murders.
 In 2023, Allen appeared as Dai Williams in the BBC crime drama Steeltown Murders.